michaelmacinnis/oh/README.md

 ﻿oh
 ==

-Oh is a Unix shell.
+Oh is a Unix shell written in Go.
 It is similar in spirit but different in detail from other Unix shells.

 Oh is properly tail recursive and exposes continuations as first-class
 values: